Last Updated:

 Quotes from: [web]

-EAM-PC EAM Pattern Catalog A pattern-based approach to Enterprise Architecture Management Enterprise Architecture Management
+EAM-PC EAM Pattern Catalog A pattern-based approach to Enterprise Architecture Management Enterprise architecture management

 "The objective of the EAM Pattern Catalog is to complement existing Enterprise Architecture (EA) management frameworks, which provide a holistic and generic view on the problem of EA management, and to provide additional detail and guidance needed to systematically establish EA management in a step-wise fashion within an enterprise."